gameontext/sample-room-java/README.md

 ## Registering your room

-In production its liekly that multiple instances of your service will appear.
+In production its likely that multiple instances of your service will exist.
 As a result of this, by default the sample rooms do not register themselves (you need to provide the GAMEON_ID and GAMEON_SECRET to do this).
-Hence the preferred way to register a room is via the itneractive map.
+The preferred way to register a room is either via the [command line regutil tool](https://github.com/gameontext/regutil) or via the interactive map.
+Below are the instructions for using the interactive map to register a new room in GameOn!.
 1. Go to the [interactive map service](https://game-on.org/interactivemap)
 2. Under **Tools**, select **Room Developer**.
 3. Set your Game On! id and Shared Secret fields that you obtained in the steps above, and then close the window.